Donate

 2

-Supporters contributing towards operational costs
+Supporters contributing towards necessary expenditure

 3

-Our Unrestricted Fund
+Our Sustainability Fund

-All Corporate Matched Donations, Gift Aid (UK), and similar charitable schemes are allocated to Al-Ayn’s Unrestricted Fund.
+All Corporate Matched Donations, Gift Aid (UK), and similar charitable schemes are allocated to Al-Ayn’s Sustainability Fund.
 We are also exploring ways to expand contributions to this fund, helping us move towards greater sustainability and ensuring necessary expenditure is covered.

 Our authorisation (Ijaza)